 Sources: Dial Report (2018), beauty retail foot traffic study; RealityMine U.S. adult behavior study

-The implication is practical: if you can reach someone in the car on the way to run errands, you can influence where those errands happen.
-That's not a speculative claim about brand awareness.
-It's a direct intervention at the moment of route decision.
+If you can reach someone in the car on the way to run errands, you can influence where those errands happen.
+That's a direct intervention at the moment of route decision.

 The Long Game Most Retailers Are Losing

 Furniture, flooring, mattresses, spa services, home goods: these are categories where customers spend weeks or months in a low-grade awareness mode before they're ready to buy.
-They notice your name.
-They file it somewhere.
 When the moment comes, they call who they already know.
+The research on when to advertise makes a strong case that the months when shoppers are forming those mental shortlists are the highest-value windows available.
 The same pattern shows up in home services, and the underlying psychology is identical.

 Radio's Seasonal Reach Advantage

-For Treasure Valley retailers competing for holiday spend, that reach advantage matters.
 Streaming audio targets known audiences.
 Social media reaches who the algorithm selects.
-Radio reaches the whole market, including the people who aren't in your retargeting pool, who haven't visited your website, who don't follow your account.
-The ones you can't reach any other way.
+Radio reaches the whole market — including people who aren't in your retargeting pool, who haven't visited your website, who don't follow your account.

 What Good Retail Radio Looks Like

-The retail campaigns that generate the strongest response share a few consistent characteristics, based on the attribution data from AnalyticOwl and the ROI analysis from Nielsen:
+The retail campaigns that generate the strongest response share a few consistent characteristics, based on measurement data from AnalyticOwl and ROI analysis from Nielsen:

 The Measurement Problem (And How to Think Around It)

-This attribution gap benefits the platforms that make tracking easy, not the ones that drive the most value.
-Radio attribution has improved significantly: AnalyticOwl can match web traffic spikes to specific spot airings within minutes.
-But foot traffic attribution still involves asking customers directly, monitoring branded search volume, and doing honest pre/post measurement rather than relying on last-click logic.
+This measurement gap benefits the platforms that make tracking easy, not the ones that drive the most value.
+Radio measurement has improved significantly: AnalyticOwl can match web traffic spikes to specific spot airings within minutes.
+But foot traffic measurement still involves asking customers directly, monitoring branded search volume, and doing honest pre/post analysis rather than only counting the last click before a sale.

 The retailers getting the best results from radio in the Treasure Valley are the ones who've accepted that some of the value is real but not easily trackable, and who've run long enough to see the pattern in their own numbers.